MtnViewJohn/DrawBoy/README.md

 **\-\-loomDevice**=*loom path*

 > The path to the serial port in the /dev directory.
-The loom path is required for **drawboy** to operate.
+The loom path is required for **drawboy** to operate in serial mode.
 It can also be specified with the **DRAWBOY_LOOMDEVICE** environment variable.

+**\-\-loomAddress**=*loom address*

+> The network name or IP address for the loom, if a network connection is used.
+If no loom address is provided then the default, 169.254.128.3, is used.
+It can also be specified with the **DRAWBOY_LOOMADDRESS** environment variable.

 **\-\-shafts**=*shaft count*

 > Number of shafts supported by the loom.
-The shaft count is required for **drawboy** to operate.
+The shaft count is required for **drawboy** to operate; except with Compu-Dobby IV looms, which provide it.
 It can also be specified with the **DRAWBOY_SHAFTS** environment variable.
-Allowed values are 8, 12, 16, 24, 32, and 40.
+Allowed values are 4, 8, 12, 16, 20, 24, 28, 32, 36, or 40.

 **\-\-dobbyType**=*dobby type*

 > Whether the loom is a positive dobby (+ or positive), or a negative dobby (\- or negative).
-The dobby type is required for **drawboy** to operate.
-It can also be specified with the **DRAWBOY_DOBBY** environment variable.
+The dobby type is required for **drawboy** to operate; except with Compu-Dobby IV looms, which provide it.
+It can also be specified with the **DRAWBOY_DOBBYTYPE** environment variable.
 Most AVL looms are positive dobbies, but the Workshop Dobby Loom (WDL) is a negative dobby.

 **\-\-ascii**